DecentSoftware-eu/DecentHolograms-Wiki/docs/index.md

 hide_icon: true
 ---

-!!! note "Important"
+/// note | Important
 Please note that this wiki is a work in progress and may be incomplete.
 If you find any missing information or have questions, please contact us on our Discord channel and we'll be happy to assist you.
+///

 ## What's DecentHolograms?